-What is different about a retiree or separatee move?
+What is different about a retiring or separating Service member’s move?

-For separatees with less than 8 years of continuous active duty: The government will only pay the cost of moving your belongings to your Home of Record (HOR) or your Place Entering Active Duty (PLEAD).
+For separating Service members with less than 8 years of continuous active duty: The government will only pay the cost of moving your belongings to your Home of Record (HOR) or your Place Entering Active Duty (PLEAD).

 You can still move somewhere else, however you will be responsible any additional costs above what it would have cost to move your entire weight allowance to your Home of Record (HOR) or to your Place Entering Active Duty (PLEAD).

-For retirees or separatees with more than 8 years of continuous active duty: The government may cover the cost of relocating you to your Home of Selection (HOS), anywhere within the United States, depending upon your type of discharge.
+For retirees or separating Service members with more than 8 years of continuous active duty: The government may cover the cost of relocating you to your Home of Selection (HOS), anywhere within the United States, depending upon your type of discharge.
 Contact your local personal property office for more information.

 You can still move outside the United States, however you will be responsible for any additional costs above what it would have cost to move you within the contiguous 48-states.
 To determine the government cost, the Personal Property Office typically uses the cost of transporting your entire weight allowance to the farthest possible location within the 48-contiguous states from your current station to calculate the government's maximum liability.